Naviamold1/searcher/README.md

 > API for Searching multiple Georgian Websites at once

-If you want to search with an app click <a href="https://github.com/Naviamold1/searcher-app">here
+If you want to search with an app click [here](https://github.com/Naviamold1/searcher-app)

 ## Install